ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 * Both tmux and screen sessions run on the system, where they were initialized.
 * To reattach to a specific session on a remote system, like the HPCC cluster, one needs to first log in to the same node (here headnode) and then re-attach to the corresponding tmux session.
 * It is important not to run tmux (or screen) sessions on computer nodes since tmux sessions are persistent.
 Instead tmux sessions should be run on a headnode.
-From an open tmux session one can then log in to a computer node via `srun`, or just submit jobs from tmux session with `sbatch`.
+From an open tmux session one can then log in to a computer node via `srun`, or just submit jobs from a tmux session with `sbatch`.

 ### Start Tmux

-* `module load tmux`: only required on a system that uses environment modules, and the load command is not specified in a user's .bashrc file
+* `module load tmux`: only required on systems that use environment modules, and the tmux load command is not specified in a user's .bashrc file
 * `tmux`: starts a new tmux session
 * `tmux a`: attaches to an existing session, or a default session of a system, _e.g._ specified under `~/.tmux.conf`
 * `tmux attach -t <id>`: attaches to a running session selected under `<id>`